Executive Leadership Team

 President/Chief Executive Officer

-Under Peggy’s leadership, Monarch has implemented evidence-based and best practices in all areas, has successfully added numerous services, enhanced community integration, improved customer satisfaction, reduced turnover, and has effectively developed programs to serve consumers with multiple disabilities.
-She has grown the agency significantly, in part, due to the excellence of the supports offered.
-She diligently pursues her methodology to incorporate continuous improvement within the organization.
-As the leader for The Arc of Stanly County, and an advocate for people with disabilities for more than 40 years, Peggy has presented often at conferences and technical workshops, particularly on emerging practices that are used at Monarch.
+Dr. Peggy Terhune has been CEO of Monarch since June 1995.
+Under Peggy’s leadership as President/CEO, Monarch has implemented evidence-based and best practices in all areas, has successfully added numerous services, enhanced community integration, improved customer satisfaction, reduced turnover, and has effectively developed programs to serve consumers with multiple disabilities.
+She has grown the company significantly and diligently pursues her methodology to incorporate continuous improvement within the organization.
+Peggy is a strong advocate for people with disabilities and has presented often at conferences and technical workshops, particularly on emerging practices that are used at Monarch.

+Peggy has served as an advocate for people with disabilities for more than 40 years and has presented often at conferences and technical workshops, particularly on emerging practices that are used at Monarch.
 She is a founding board member of the North Carolina Providers Council and past president of the National Conference of Executives of the Arc.
 Additionally, Peggy was appointed to the N.C.
 Department of Health and Human Services Waiver Advisory Committee (DWAC) and has been appointed twice to the N.C.
 Commission on Mental Health, Developmental Disabilities, and Substance Abuse Services.
 She is also a board member of the N.C.
 Council of Developmental Disabilities, also appointed twice by the Governor.
 Peggy is a past member and officer of the Board of Directors for the National Alliance on Mental Illness (NAMI) North Carolina and former member of the Benchmarks’ Board of Trustees.

 Executive Vice President/ Chief Administrative Officer

 She is a 1993 graduate of Appalachian State University, and holds a Bachelor of Science Degree in Communications Media with a Minor in Management.
 In 1999, Terri was also awarded her National Society of Human Resource Management Certification.
 This was accomplished by showing competencies in all areas of human resource management including employee relations, risk management, strategic planning and workforce planning.
 Terri has been employed with Monarch since 1993.
-She and her husband Matt live in Salisbury.
+She and her husband Matt live in Beech Mountain.

-Executive Leadership Team, Chief Financial Officer
+Executive Vice President / Chief Financial Officer

 Executive Vice President/Chief Operating Officer – Long-Term Services and Supports